DecodeGenetics/Ratatosk/README.md

    > Optional with required argument:

-   -c, --cores                 Number of cores (default is 1) -t, --trimming              Trim bases with Q-score < t with 0 <= t <= 40 (default is t=0, no trimming)
-                               Note that only sub-read with length >= k are output if t > 0 -q, --quality               Output quality scores such that corrected bases have Q-score >= t (default is t=0, no output) -u, --in-unmap-short-files  Input unmapped short read files (FASTA/FASTQ possibly gzipped) Input unmapped short read files can be provided as a list in a TXT file (one file per line) -p, --in-helper-long-files  Input high quality long read files (FASTA/FASTQ possibly gzipped) Input high quality long read files can be provided as a list in a TXT file (one file per line) Those reads are *not* corrected but help the correction.
+    -c, --cores                 Number of cores (default: 1) -q, --quality               Output Quality Scores: corrected bases get QS >= t (default: t=0, no output) -t, --trimming              Trim bases with quality score < t (default: t=0, no trimming) Only sub-read with length >= 63 are output if t > 0 -u, --in-unmap-short-files  Input unmapped short read files (FASTA/FASTQ possibly gzipped) Input unmapped short read files can be provided as a list in a TXT file (one file per line) -p, --in-helper-long-files  Input high quality long read files (FASTA/FASTQ possibly gzipped) Input high quality long read files can be provided as a list in a TXT file (one file per line)
-   -m, --in-unmap-graph-file   Input graph file of unmapped reads (default is no input graph) -g, --in-graph-file         Input graph file (default is no input graph) -w, --out-graph-file        Output graph file (default is no output graph)
+                                Those reads are *not* corrected but help the correction -m, --in-unmap-graph-file   Input graph file of unmapped reads (default: no input graph) -g, --in-graph-file         Input graph file (default: no input graph)

    > Optional with no argument: